radical-lab/radical-lab.github.io/README.md

-flowcharts are also computational, but more abstract; dot, prolog,.. prolog = /graph|maze/ lisp = function composition + do notation - do notation; (compute_list l) ∨ (compute_parameters a…) golf for reading (/function|predicate/ ∨ delimiter ∨ file ∨ directory ∨..) + golf for computing
+flowcharts are also computational, but more abstract; dot, prolog,.. prolog = /graph|maze/ lisp = function composition + do notation - do notation; (compute_list l) ∨ (compute_parameters a…) golf for reading (/function|predicate/ ∨ (multi)delimiter ∨ file ∨ directory ∨..) + golf for computing

 mexican tacos
 * [x] can of s/diced/whole/ tomatoes (vegan, organic, recyclable; they stir into it post-cooked really well; well, well enough)